14 Common Field Service Scheduling Mistakes and How to Avoid Them

 3. Failing to Account for Travel Time and Traffic

-Scheduling back-to-back appointments without realistic travel buffers is among the most common field service scheduling mistakes.
-Many dispatchers underestimate drive times or fail to consider traffic patterns, rush hours, and geographic challenges.
-This results in chronically late technicians, compressed service windows, and a cascade of delayed appointments throughout the day.
+Scheduling back-to-back appointments without realistic travel buffers is among the most common dispatching errors.
+Many dispatchers underestimate drive times or ignore rush-hour traffic, geographic dead zones, and parking delays.
+The result is chronically late technicians, compressed service windows, and a cascade of delayed appointments that compounds throughout the day.
+For window installation and similar trades where customers have taken time off work, a single late arrival can trigger a cancellation and a negative review about communication and dispatching.

 - Real-time traffic conditions and historical patterns